A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Survey of existing works

-Overall, PriorGuide offers a practical, inference-time solution to prior misspecification in amortized diffusion-based SBI.\ By decoupling prior information from the learned posterior and introducing a tractable guidance term, it enables flexible posterior updates under new priors without retraining—provided the updated prior remains within the support learned during training.
+Overall, PriorGuide provides a lightweight mechanism for adapting posteriors when the true prior is narrower, heavier-tailed, or shifted relative to the prior used during training.
 This makes guided diffusion a promising tool for robust SBI when simulation budgets are limited and true priors evolve or differ from those assumed during training.